Bridging and enabling studies

 Apply for single subjects

-To be considered for enabling studies, you need to be an Australian citizen or humanitarian visa holder and be able to provide evidence that you are completing a specific subject in order to satisfy course prerequisites.
+To be considered for an enabling study offer, you need to be an Australian citizen or humanitarian visa holder and be able to provide evidence that you are completing a specific subject in order to satisfy course prerequisites.

 For undergraduate degrees, you may be eligible for enabling study if: